raspberrypilearning/packaging-your-code/en/step_5.md

 --- task ---

-Test your **setup** by running `setup.py` program from the Command Prompt or Terminal.
+Test your setup program by running `setup.py` from the command line.

 --- /task ---

-If your project required other python packages to be installed to work you can specify them by passing a list to the `requires` parameter of `setup` e.g.
+If your project requires other Python packages to be installed to work, you can specify these by passing a list to the `requires` parameter of `setup`, for example:

 ```python
 __requires__ = ["guizero"]

 setup(
     ...
     requires = __requires__,
 )
 ```

-To learn more about distributing your Python projects have a look at the [Python Packaging User Guide](https://packaging.python.org/tutorials/packaging-projects/).
+To learn more about distributing your Python projects, have a look at the [Python packaging user guide](https://packaging.python.org/tutorials/packaging-projects/).